 If you have defined acceptable minimum and maximum transaction performance times, you can use this graph to determine whether the performance of the server is within the acceptable range.
-Astra LoadTest Analysis User's Guide

 Web Resource Graphs

 After a scenario run, you use the Web Resource graphs to analyze Web server performance.